A Guide to the Best Vegan Chocolate (UK)

 Most of the dark chocolate bars from Green and Black’s are accidentally vegan, including some of the flavoured varieties.
 Just check the ingredients to ensure milk isn’t present.

-Available at most UK supermarkets.
+(Available at most UK supermarkets)

-Image Credit: Green & Black’s
+Image Credit: Green and Black’s

 Booja-Booja